Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{Non-UDA baselines}

-We also evaluate non-UDA baselines, including STL and MTL trained in a fully supervised manner on either the source or target domain (denoted as STL \textit{source} and MTL \textit{target}).
-Models trained directly on the target domain confirm that the architectures are sufficiently expressive to yield accurate predictions across tasks and datasets, highlighting that the primary limitation in multi-task UDA lies in the absence of high-quality learning signals.
+\niluthpol{We also compare against} non-UDA baselines, including STL and MTL trained in a fully supervised manner on either the source or target domain (denoted as STL \textit{source} and MTL \textit{target})~\cite{lopes2023cross}.
+Models trained directly on the target domain confirm that the architectures are sufficiently expressive for accurate multi-task predictions, indicating that the main limitation in multi-task UDA is the lack of high-quality learning signals.
 Importantly, despite not employing dedicated decoder designs to mitigate cross-task interference, our method still outperforms prior approaches, underscoring the effectiveness of its UDA strategy.